ConservationMetrics/gc-explorer/docs/auth.md

 | **Member** | Restricted access | Unrestricted routes (cannot access `/config`) |
 | **Viewer** | Limited access | Unrestricted routes only |

+> **Note**: The "Viewer" role is equivalent to users who have no roles assigned in Auth0.
+Users without any assigned roles are treated as having Viewer-level access i.e. they can only access the unrestricted routes.

 ## Implementation Details

 ### 1. Role Fetching Process